Winter Courses

 ICS courses continue to be available online this term.
 Unless otherwise noted, the listed courses will be delivered synchronously (meeting at designated times over Zoom video conferencing), following an in-depth once-weekly seminar format.

-Please note that classes start the week of January 8 and that the latest possible date by which to register for W24 classes is January 12.
-The exceptions are How to Finance a Vision, and Transformative Teaching, which have a registration deadline of January 5.
+Please note that classes start the week of January 6 and that the latest possible date by which to register for W25 classes is January 10

 Below, you will find an alphabetical list of all the courses on offer remotely this winter and links to full course descriptions and syllabi (as they become available throughout the coming months).
 If you are interested in taking an ICS course for credit and applying it to a program at another institution, you may contact our Registrar with questions on how best to do so.